David Attenborough: Life series

 Five years after the success of Life on Earth, the BBC released The Living Planet.
 This time, Attenborough built his series around the theme of ecology, the adaptations of living things to their environment.
 It was another critical and commercial success, generating huge international sales for the BBC.
-In 1990, The Trials of Life completed the original Life trilogy, looking at animal behaviour through the different stages of life.
+In 1990 The Trials of Life completed the original Life trilogy, looking at animal behaviour through the different stages of life.

-In the 1990s, Attenborough continued to use the "Life" title for a succession of authored documentaries.
-In 1993, he presented Life in the Freezer, the first television series to survey the natural history of Antarctica.
+In the 1990s Attenborough continued to use the "Life" title for a succession of authored documentaries.
+In 1993 he presented Life in the Freezer, the first television series to survey the natural history of Antarctica.
 Although past normal retirement age, he then embarked on a number of more specialised surveys of the natural world, beginning with plants.
 They proved a difficult subject for his producers, who had to deliver hours of television featuring what are essentially immobile objects.
 The result was The Private Life of Plants (1995), which showed plants as dynamic organisms by using time-lapse photography to speed up their growth, and went on to earn a Peabody Award.

 Prompted by an enthusiastic ornithologist at the BBC Natural History Unit, Attenborough then turned his attention to birds.
-As he was neither an birdwatcher nor a bird expert, he decided he was better qualified to make The Life of Birds (1998) on the theme of behaviour.
+As he was neither a birdwatcher nor a bird expert, he decided he was better qualified to make The Life of Birds (1998) on the theme of behaviour.
 The documentary series won a second Peabody Award the following year.
 The order of the remaining "Life" series was dictated by developments in camera technology.
 For The Life of Mammals (2002), low-light and infrared cameras were deployed to reveal the behaviour of nocturnal mammals.
 The series contains a number of memorable two shots of Attenborough and his subjects, which included chimpanzees, a blue whale and a grizzly bear.
 Advances in macro photography made it possible to capture the natural behaviour of very small creatures for the first time, and in 2005, Life in the Undergrowth introduced audiences to the world of invertebrates.